 Nick’s research into Lifestyle Migration examines the role that place has in the lifestyle choices of individuals.
 In particular, the impact of environmental and cultural amenity on the identity of people is a specific interest.
 How people interact with their communities and also the non-human natural world is important here.
 In reference to Lifestyle Migration, the interplay between city and country is something Nick is very interested in.

 (2) Social Theory and Cultural Sociology

-As co-convener of the Cultural Sociology Thematic Group, Nick has a particular interest in the growing sub-discipline of cultural sociology.
+As a former co-convener of the Cultural Sociology Thematic Group, Nick has a particular interest in the growing sub-discipline of cultural sociology.
 This includes questions of methodology and research approaches under the paradigm of the ‘Strong Program’ of cultural sociology developed by the Yale Cultural Sociology School.
 In more specific cases, Nick is interested in the interplay between culture and society and other institutions including media, sport, politics and nature.
 Alongside this, Nick has a continuing interest in social theory, its application and the continuing debates surrounding it.

 (3) Australian rural and urban societies

 Nick has a strong commitment to understanding regional societies and communities and their needs and equity concerns.
 In relation to climate change adaptation, he has a strong commitment to exploring how we might approach future impacts of climate change equitably across both the city and country.
 Nick aims to continue working with the regional communities especially in Gippsland in not only climate change issues but other important rural/regional issues.

 Second Homes and Coastal Communities – Small Grant Research Scheme